 So Iggy Azaela may be not be guilty for accent crimes?

 Potentially.
-I’d have to analyse her accent a bit more.
+I’d have to analyze her accent a bit more.

 I asked David to analyze two Iggy Azalea videos.
 One of her being interviewed and the other of her song “Fancy”, to note the difference between the two.
 Here’s what he said.

 There are hardly any echoes of her original Australian accent in her speaking voice—just the odd word (e.g. "own", "believe") and inflection.
 She has developed a mixed accent (like so many people have these days) as a result of her traveling around.
 When she says “dance” in the interview, for example, it’s strongly American, and she inserts an “r” in words like “version.”
 But it isn’t a pure US accent—she has features that don’t sound out of place in the UK—and as she was in the UK at the time of the interview, maybe she was already accommodating. [“Fancy”] shows she obviously has a good ear and is a good mimic—he accent shifts in several directions, all US rap-influenced, especially in the last minute of the song.
 There also seems to be a conscious search for special voice effects in the final riffs, which presumably were part of the song's success.

 Want more thoughts on what rappers are saying and doing?
 Check these out: